 Registered Staff Hours

-We gave this facility a grade of just D for our nursing rating and that actually turned out to be its second highest score.
+We also awarded this facility a grade of C for our nursing rating.
 The nursing score includes a handful of components, however, the main consideration is the level of nurse hours spent with patients.
-This nursing home averaged only 0.3 hours of nursing care per patient per day.
-This is not a very impressive figure.
-Finally, we also looked at some nursing quality-based metrics in determining our nursing grades.
-This facility fared well in terms of avoiding major falls and pressure ulcers.
-Many consider these statistics to be good indicators of the quality of nursing care.
+This nursing home provides 0.3 hours of nursing care per resident per day.
+This is a much lower figure than we are used to seeing.
+Despite having low quantities of nursing care, this nursing home fared better in some of the quality-based metrics we assessed.
+In fact, it performed well in the area of avoiding major falls and pressure ulcers.
+We consider these areas to be reliable measures of the quality of nursing care.
+In many cases, the quality of nursing care is as important as the number of hours of care offered.

 Does this page answer your questions about Denison Nursing and Rehabilitation?